jadecobra/python_tdd_exercises/source/data_structures_lists.rst

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^

-update the values on the right side of the `assertEqual <https://docs.python.org/3/library/unittest.html?highlight=unittest#unittest.TestCase.assertEqual>`_ statement to make it match the expectation
+change the values on the right side of the `assertEqual <https://docs.python.org/3/library/unittest.html?highlight=unittest#unittest.TestCase.assertEqual>`_ statement to make it match the expectation

 .. code-block:: python